megalus/django-github-sso/docs/index.md

 ## Motivation

-This library aims to simplify the process of authenticating users with Microsoft in Django Admin pages, inspired by libraries like [django-admin-sso](https://github.com/matthiask/django-admin-sso/)
+This library aims to simplify the process of authenticating users with GitHub in Django Admin pages, inspired by libraries like [django-admin-sso](https://github.com/matthiask/django-admin-sso/)

 ## Why another library?